syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Data.md

 ![](Chart-Data_images/Chart-Data_img15.png)

-## Binding the Table Data with Chart Series
+## Binding the Table Data with ChartSeries

 1.Click the 'Series Data' option in the wizard to select the series to which the data is to be bound.
 In 'Series Data' page, select the series using the Series Data box.